balllapp/site/versions/index.md

 - An 'increase radius' option is made for default balls to test this out.

 ### v1.12
-- Made an icon for the app.
+- Made an icon for the app!
-- Changed the app's theme colour to the other default colour.
+- Changed the app's theme colour from purple to cyan.

 ### v1.11
 - A submenu is made for the clear options in the main options menu.
 - Made a setting to permanently show the onboarding screen.

 ### v1.10
-- Made the model for the graphs.
+- Made graphs, but they are not accessible yet.
 - Made the graph dialog window background translucent.

 ### v1.06